 Nightlife is an important part of Spanish culture.
 From eating tapas at cozy bars to watching flamenco performances at intimate tabloas, to truly see Spain you must see it after dark.

 Ibiza is particularly renowned for its lively nightlife scene.
 The trendy hotspot is a favorite with sunbathers and jet setters thanks to its stunning beaches and stylish oceanfront clubs.
 After spending the day exploring Ibiza on an off-road adventure, dance the night away, or settle in at a cozy café to enjoy a cocktail and the sunset.

 Whether you’re an architecture buff or just love snapping Instagrams of cool buildings, you’re going to love Spain.

 Barcelona was the playground of famed architect Antoni Gaudi, and no trip to the city would be complete without visiting his most renowned works.
 At the top of that list is the stunning Sagrada Familia.
-Construction of the basilica began in 1882 (Gaudi himself took the project over in 1883) and it remains unfinished today, though it has entered the final stage of construction and is slated for completion by 2026.
+Construction of the basilica began in 1882 (Gaudi himself took the project over in 1883) and it remains unfinished today.
+When asked about a completion date, Gaudi once famously remarked “My client is not in a hurry.”
+Perhaps that’s true, but you’ll be happy to hear it has entered the final stage of construction and is slated for completion by 2028—over 140 years after work began.
 If you’d like to see inside the basilica, you’ll want to book your tickets in advance.